konveyor/move2kube/index.md

 ## A quick start with Move2Kube

 With Move2Kube, generating the Kubernetes/OpenShift deployment artifacts for your source platform artifacts is now simple.
-You can try out Move2Kube in Katacoda- [katacoda.com/move2kube](https://www.katacoda.com/move2kube) or follow the steps mentioned below for trying out Move2Kube on your local machine.
+You can try out Move2Kube in [Katacoda](https://www.katacoda.com/move2kube) or follow the steps mentioned below for trying out Move2Kube on your local machine.

 1. Install Move2Kube